dina-web-nrm/dina-collections/packages/models/src/specimenService/acquisition/description.md

 ## Short description

-The event of acquiering some material to the organization.
+The event of acquiring some material to the organization.

 ### Defintion

-The event of acquiering some material to the organization.
+The event of acquiring some material to the organization.